Community Verified Racing Circuits

 Where you'll find some of the best GTA tracks available from the whole game community.

 Hello all and welcome to "Community Verified".
 This is where a number of track testers from the community take race track submissions from across the GTA player base and rate them according to how good they are.
-The highest rated tracks become "Community Verified", which is objectively better than being “Rockstar Verified” and are consequently played on the GTA Race Track Showcase Live Streams, which happen every other Saturday at youtube.com/broughy/live (rotating PS4 -> XB1 -> PC -> PS4, etc) in the order in which they were originally submitted.
+The highest rated tracks become "Community Verified" and are consequently played on the GTA Race Track Showcase Live Streams, which happen on the first three Saturdays of each month at youtube.com/broughy/live (rotating PS4 -> XB1 -> PC -> PS4, etc) in the order in which they were originally submitted.

 Click below for a list of all Community Verified tracks, plus the scores of all tracks ever submitted to this program in order of their submission date.

-Once submitted, assuming you've categorised and linked your track correctly, your track will be tested and given a score based on the results from the testers, which will then subsequently be recorded on the aforementioned spreadsheet.
+Once submitted, assuming you've categorised and linked it correctly, your track will be tested and given a score based on the results from the testers, which will then subsequently be recorded on the aforementioned spreadsheet.

-You can only submit one track per wave of submissions.
+You can only submit one track per wave of submissions for each form.
 Submissions can be reset at any time (keep an eye on the live streams for news of when that has happened) and will inevitably happen more often for platforms with smaller numbers of submissions.
 Once a new submission wave has begun you can either re-submit a track you have submitted previously and improved on, or submit something new.
-Not submitting in one wave doesn't allow you to be able to submit two in the next.
+Not submitting in one wave doesn't allow you to be able to submit more in the next.

 5 - Perfect, no need for improvement